375 H&H Magnum Ammo

 History of .375 H&H Magnum Ammunition

-In 1912, Holland & Holland, a British firearms company, developed what would later be called the “Queen of the Medium Bores”, the .375 H&H Magnum.
-This cartridge was designed for big game hunting, primarily in Africa.
-It is well suited to this task as is can take any large game on the continent, including the Big Five species.
-Even though it has been in use for a century, this cartridge is still a much respected choice among professional hunters and sportsmen alike.
-It is the base of the most popular cartridge mage by H&H, the .300 H&H Magnum.
+Holland & Holland, a firearms company from England, developed in 1912 the .375 H&H Magnum, a cartridge that would eventually come to be called the “Queen of the Medium Bores.”
+The cartridge was specifically designed for hunting big game in Africa.
+The design was successful, as the cartridge is sufficient to harvest any large game animal on the continent, including the Big Five species.
+Although this cartridge has been around for over one hundred years, it still warrants respect, and is often chosen by both professional hunters and sportsmen.
+The .375 is the base of Holland and Holland's most popular cartridge, the .300 H&H Magnum.

-The .375 H&H Magnum was only the second cartridge that was of the belted magnum design.
-This along with the gently sloped case shoulder allowed for easier extraction and the use of higher pressure loadings but still allow for easy case extraction.
-This helped the popularity of the .375 H&H Magnum tremendously in tropical climates such as those found in India and Africa.
+The .375 H&H Magnum cartridge was only the second belted magnum design.
+The belted design and case shoulder with a gentle slope allowed for the use of higher pressure loadings but still made case extraction easy.
+This tremendously boosted the popularity of the .375 H&H Magnum for use in tropical climates like those found in Africa and India.

-Soon after its introduction in Europe, the .375 H&H Magnum had made its way to America and was gaining in popularity among hunters there.
-The .375 H&H carried plenty of power to take all of North Americas’ largest game animals.
-In 1925, Winchester was the first American company to produce a rifle chambered for the .375 H&H Magnum, even today, Winchester continues to produce their iconic Model 70 chambered in the .375 H&H Magnum.
+Soon after being introduced in Europe, the .375 H&H Magnum arrived in America and began gaining adherents among the hunters there.
+The .375 H&H boasted sufficient power to harvest all North American large game animals.
+Winchester, in 1925, was the first U.S. company to manufacture a rifle chambered for .375 H&H Magnum.
+Even now, Winchester produces their iconic Model 70 rifle chambered for the .375 H&H Magnum.

 Discuss 375 H&H Magnum ammunition by adding your comment to the 0 comments below or by asking a new question